chikadim/attempt-bank/README.md

 - ### Update Spreadsheet
 The spreadsheet is used to store and retrieve the user details and transaction records.

+### Future Features
+keep users signed in until they select exit
+Users to be able to see all their transaction records

 ### Deployment